chunhualiao/smart-browser-assistant/README.md

 ## Features

 *   Adds a "Generate Counter-Argument" option to the right-click context menu when text is selected.
-*   Uses your configured OpenRouter API key, selected model, temperature, and chosen prompt to generate a reply.
+*   Uses your configured OpenRouter API key, selected model, temperature, timeout, and chosen prompt to generate a reply.
+*   Aborts the API request and shows an error if the response takes longer than the configured timeout.
 *   Copies the generated reply directly to your clipboard.
 *   Allows editing of the prompt text within the options page.
 *   Dynamically loads available models from OpenRouter (requires valid API key).